Empowering Young Writers

 Writing Workshop Slide Shows

 The Writing Workshop: Focus on Dialogue slide show was created as a prototype, complete with a companion educator guide and supporting materials, to demonstrate the quality of the finished supporting materials that will be created for each slide show.
-The Writing Workshop: Focus slide shows will eventually include shows offering in-depth discussions of characterization; plot; setting, time, and place; descriptive writing, etc. Additional slide shows will demonstrate how these storytelling elements are equally important in fiction and nonfiction writing.
+The Writing Workshop slide shows will eventually include shows offering in-depth discussions of characterization; plot; setting, time, and place; descriptive writing, etc. Additional slide shows will demonstrate how these storytelling elements are equally important in fiction and nonfiction writing.

-This section currently includes three slide shows:
+This section currently includes the following slide shows:

 - Getting Started: Power Words